 Everything simply feels natural.

-The ceremony concludes.
+A ceremony concludes.

-Guests seamlessly transition into the post-ceremony social.
+Guests seamlessly transition into a social gathering.

 Dinner begins without confusion.